endymion1818/deliciousreverie-2023/src/content/posts/capture-minimise-errors-in-react-applications.md

 ## Errors or Exceptions? [#](https://deliciousreverie.co.uk/posts/capture-minimise-errors-in-react-applications/#errors-or-exceptions)

-You may have heard situations whre your application fail termed Exceptions instead of errors.
+You may have heard situations where your application fail termed Exceptions instead of errors.
 The reason for that is that they're not errors insofar as a problem with the language but instead exceptional results from the way that language has been used.
 This means the problem has originated with something that is not driven by by pure logic ... that means you or I. Therefore they are exceptional results from the way you have applied the language."